PyoIterator

 le(other)

-Check if this Iterator is less than or equal to other based on their data.
+Return True if self is lexicographically less than or equal to other.

 Parameters: